Fine tuning SMLs

 odict_keys(['logits', 'past_key_values'])

-As we can see we have no loss value, as we have seen we have to pass the input_ids and the labels.
+As we can see, we don't have a loss value.
+As we've seen, we need to pass it the input_ids and the labels.

 output = model(input_ids.to(device), attention_mask=attention_mask.to(device), labels=input_ids.to(device))